How to Pray Humbly

-Praying well is done by uniting our thoughts to Christ, especially His passion.
-That isn’t done by thinking about our worries and how we need God’s help…no, it is done by contemplating on Christ’s love for us–His passion–seeking His mercy so we can trust in Him and obey His will perfectly.
+Praying well is done by uniting our thoughts to Christ, especially to His passion.
+That isn’t done by thinking about our worries and how we need God’s help…no, it is done by contemplating on Christ’s love for us–His suffering–seeking His mercy so we can trust in Him and obey His will perfectly.
 This is how we grow.
 Sure we can go to God with our worries and problems, and according to God’s will, He will answer and help…and of course when seeking God’s help we should always have the intention of receiving His healing so we can become MORE OBEDIENT and FAITHFUL children.
 However, that isn’t the way to gain true knowledge and wisdom.

 On Loving God

 If we would spend just a few moments daily contemplating Christ’s passion, that alone would help us grow leaps and bounds spiritually.
 It would help give us true knowledge of the horror of sin and its consequences and help us understand the real love Christ has for us so we can truly trust in Him.
 (Read the article “How to Truly Trust in God” link at bottom of this article to learn more.)

 Anyway, there are many ways to pray well.
 Of course, praying the rosary, contemplating the Word, and meditating the Stations of the Cross, are all fantastic prayers meditating on Christ.
 But I also recommended, “The Precious Blood of Jesus Devotion” which is also very good at helping us grow in true love of God/true hatred for our sins and it can be a daily devotion.
-But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together while being alert and focused on Christ and seeking to do His will at all times.
+But with all of that said, the important thing we must always remember to be successful in any Christian prayer, so we can really grow in perfect peace, wisdom and closeness with God, is that we need to always be working on knowing and banishing sin together while being alert and focused on Christ and seeking to do His will at all times, so we can grow into the contrition for our sins/love for God that makes us into saints.